tagquantalabs/unseen-reasoning-eval-puzzles/README.md

   <img src="images/fulllogo_transparent_nobuffer.png" alt="Quanta Labs" width="280"/>
 </p>

-# Unseen Reasoning Eval Puzzles
+# Held-Out Reasoning Eval Puzzles

-Private reasoning evaluation puzzles for AI models.
-Multi-step, rule-based grid tasks.
-Unseen by any model.
+Fresh reasoning evaluation puzzles in ARC-AGI format.
+Human-designed, human-verified, never published anywhere.
+If your model scores well on these, it earned it.

-## Why
+## Why this exists

+Public benchmarks are leaking into training data — and it's already affecting scores.
+The ARC Prize 2025 technical report found that frontier models use [correct ARC color mappings in their reasoning without being told the format](https://arxiv.org/abs/2601.10904), which strongly suggests ARC data lives in their weights.
+ARC-AGI-1 is effectively saturated at 93%+.
+Even ARC-AGI-2 shows signs of knowledge-dependent overfitting.

-Public benchmarks leak into training data.
-Models overfit to them.
-ARC-AGI's 2025 report covers this in detail ([Chollet et al., 2025](https://arxiv.org/abs/2601.10904)).
-[ARC Prize 2026](https://arcprize.org/competitions/2026) responds with ARC-AGI-3, where the best AI scores 12.58% against a 100% human baseline.
+[ARC Prize 2026](https://arcprize.org/competitions/2026) responds with ARC-AGI-3, an entirely new interactive format where the best AI currently hits 12.58% against a 100% human baseline.
+That's the state of things.

-These puzzles are held out.
-They do not exist in any public dataset.
-Every puzzle is crafted by human experts with verified solutions.
+**These puzzles are held out.** They don't exist in any public dataset, any crawl, or any training corpus.
+Every task is designed from scratch by human experts and independently verified before release.
+No LLM was involved in creating them.

-## What's here
+## What's in this repo

-One puzzle, one viewer.
+One sample puzzle and a drop-in browser viewer.

-- `puzzles/signal_propagation.json` — spatial logic, 6 rules, 6 training pairs, 1 test pair, grids from 12x12 to 20x20
+- `puzzles/signal_propagation.json` — spatial logic, 6 rules, 6 training pairs, 1 test pair, grids from 12×12 to 20×20
-- `viewer/arc_puzzle_viewer.html` — browser-based, works with any puzzle JSON in this format
+- `viewer/arc_puzzle_viewer.html` — open in any browser, load any ARC-format JSON to visualize input/output pairs

+Standard ARC-AGI format.
+Grids are N×M integer matrices (0–9).
+Compatible with existing ARC tooling out of the box.

-## Signal Propagation with Arithmetic Gates
+## Sample: Signal Propagation with Arithmetic Gates

 ![Train pair 1](images/train_pair_1.png)
 ![Train pair 2](images/train_pair_2.png)
 ![Train pair 3](images/train_pair_3.png)

-Four emitter types fire beams in fixed directions (blue=up, red=right, green=down, yellow=left).
+Four emitter types fire beams in fixed directions (blue → up, red → right, green → down, yellow → left).
 Orange gates deflect beams 90° clockwise.
-Collisions between beam colors produce magenta (2 colors) or azure (3+).
-Emitters with no surviving trail cells are marked dead.
+When beams of different colors collide, they mix — magenta for 2 colors, azure for 3+.
+Emitters whose trail cells are fully overwritten get marked dead.

-Full rules and color map are in the JSON.
+The puzzle requires applying all 6 rules in sequence across grids of increasing size.
+Full rule spec and color map are in the JSON.

 ## Format